-Existing Condition: Vast areas within Idaho County are designated as Wilderness and Roadless.
-These areas are used by the public with little-or-no communications available.
-This provides for a great primitive experience, however, requirement (OSHA and/or FFA) require communication for search and rescue operation, private companies doing business (like aerial flights), and firefighting.
+Existing Condition: Vast areas within Idaho County are designated as wilderness and roadless.
+These areas are used by the public, with little-to-no communications available.
+This provides for a great primitive experience; however, requirements (OSHA and/or FFA) require communication for search-and-rescue operations, private companies doing business (such as with aerial flights), and firefighting.

-The County has a County Communication Plan that identifies communication needs for the County.
+The County has a County Communication Plan that identifies its communication needs.